 - Courses are available for academic, professional and vocational studies at universities, polytechnics and private training establishments.

-- Twenty five institutions in New Zealand are part of the polytechnic system and provide education and training in a broad range of industry and occupation based vocational studies.
+- Twenty-five institutions in New Zealand are part of the polytechnic system and provide education and training in a broad range of industry and occupation-based vocational studies.
 Many polytechnics offer undergraduate degree programs as well.

-- New Zealand has Eight universities offering degree programs at undergraduate and postgraduate levels in academic and professional studies.
+- New Zealand has eight universities offering degree programs at undergraduate and postgraduate levels in academic and professional studies.

 - All universities offer a broad range of subjects for degrees in commerce, science and the arts.
-Each university has also developed its own specialist subjects, such as engineering, computer studies, medicine and agriculture.
+Each university has also developed its own specialists subjects, such as engineering, computer studies, medicine and agriculture.